 ChexSystems is a consumer reporting agency that collects and maintains information on consumers' banking behavior.
 It is primarily used by banks and credit unions to assess the risk of opening new accounts for potential customers.

-ChexSystems gathers data from financial institutions, such as overdrafts, unpaid fees, and closed accounts, and compiles it into individual consumer reports.
+ChexSystems gathers data from financial institutions and compiles the information into individual consumer reports that includes:

 These reports can have a significant impact on a person's ability to open a new checking or savings account, as banks and credit unions often use the information in ChexSystems reports to determine whether to approve or deny an application.